Now, I'm taking baby steps again as a cyclist, recovering from a minor injury and striving to regain some small measure of fitness.

 Nick was struck by Fort Rosecrans National Cemetery on the South side of the road.
 Somber.

 As the sun broke through, we doubled back at the entrance to Cabrillo National Park, and I was grateful that most of the climbing was now over.
 Catalina is a fine ride in either direction, and I thoroughly enjoyed it.
-We worked our way carefully through OB, finally crossed to Bacon St., and then up to the park.
+We worked our way carefully through OB, finally crossed to Bacon St., and then up to Robb Field.
 Nick wanted to check the Skate Park there, because a couple of his buddies were supposed to be there.
 We lucked out - they hadn't left (barely) yet, and Nick got to say 'hey'.

 Back on the bike trail Eastbound to Pacific Highway, then South through Old Town and up Washington Street to University, then through Hillcrest.
 We were again impressed by the 'Tour de San Diego' nature of the ride.
 We'd covered a lot of varied terrain, diverse roadway and culture on this route, for sure.
 And our timing was good, it was just past noon and shady on the patio of Mama Testa.
 An order of Tres Cochinitos and a Cerveza for me!